openwallet-foundation/credo-ts/README.md

   </tr>
 </table>

-## Getting Started

-Documentation on how to get started with Credo can be found at https://credo.js.org/

-### Demo
+## Demo

-To get to know the Credo flow, we built a demo to walk through it yourself together with agents Alice and Faber.
+To get to know the Credo issuance and verification flow, we built a demo to walk through it yourself together with agents Alice and Faber.

+- OpenID4VC and SD-JWT VC demo in the [`/demo-openid`](/demo-openid) directory.
-You can run the demo in the [`/demo`](/demo) directory of this repository.
+- DIDComm and AnonCreds demo in the [`/demo`](/demo) directory.

 ## Contributing